foo-dogsquared/freebies-hunt-api/src/list.md

 - [Best For Dev](https://bestfordev.github.io/) | A technical resource list, mainly includes tutorials, at one place.
 - [Boomkrak](http://boomkrak.com/) | **(Recommended for design-related resources.)** A resource list of tools for aiding you into getting started with your next project.
 - [Grow With Google](https://buildyourfuture.withgoogle.com/resources/) | A curated collection by Google that points out the directions on where to start in the world of tech.
+- [List of applications from the Arch Linux wiki](https://wiki.archlinux.org/index.php/List_of_applications) | A list of mostly free and open source applications for various purposes listed from the [Arch Linux Wiki](https://wiki.archlinux.org/).
 - [Lospec](https://lospec.com/) | **(If you want to get started on digital art, I recommend you to take a quick gander here.)** A website that curates digital art-related resources and articles for everyone interested on the field.
 - [No Excuse List](http://www.noexcuselist.com/) | A meta-list of resource list that points out to different resources for taking a particular field whether it is cooking, music, or programming.
 - [Tech Dev Guide with Google](https://techdevguide.withgoogle.com/resources/) | Another curated collection by Google.